havuh/havuh/README.md

 # Hi there, I'm Alejandro Jacobo
-I am a frontend developer from Peru
+I am a web developer from Peru

 - 🌱 I’m currently learning **Backend Technologies**
 - 📫 How to reach me **alejandr.jacobo@gmail.com**